-- 1. Hiking is the best way to explore nature closely. - 2.
+- 1. (Hiking) is the best way to explore nature closely. - 2.
 My uncle had a frightening experience as a young man. - 3.
 Text messaging has become popular among teenagers. - 4.
 Effective time management requires four easy steps. - 5.
 College students drop classes for three reasons.

-xercise 4 Identifying effective topic sentences
+Exercise 4 Identifying effective topic sentences

-Check (\checkmark) the topic sentences that are effective.
-Revise the topic sentences that are not effective.
+are not effective.

 1. The population of my country is now 10 million.

 My country's large population is a problem.

 2. There are four simple steps to preparing fried rice.

 3. Video games are good.

 4. Exercise benefits health.

 5. Eating together helps improve family relationships.

 6. Homework should be optional in college.